hariniavula/hariniavula/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Harini Avula!
 I am currently studying computer science and economics at Northeastern University in Boston, MA.
 I have experience with Java, Python, and HTML/CSS/JS.
-I'm currently learning React.
 Code for all projects is available upon request!